victorhuangwq/experiencethis.world/_posts/2023-01-08-arc-review.md

 ---

 ![Arc Screenshot](/assets/images/arc-ss.png)

+!caveat!
+This is outdated information - I am no longer using ARC as my daily driver...

 What is one word that you use to describe the experience with your browser?

 Mine would be the variations of the word: **messy**